ntd284/Telegram-Vnstock/README.md

 Before setup and running, please ensure you have the following prerequisites in place:

-1. <b>Registration for SSI FastAPI Access:</b> This will grant you the necessary permissions to access batch and real-time stock data, as well as execute trades
+1. <b>Registration for SSI FastAPI Access:</b> This will grant you the necessary permissions to access batch and real-time stock data, as well as execute trades.

 ![ssi-permission](doc/image/ssi-api.png)